VikasVMani/pli/pli.md

     DECLARE x INPUT;

-instruction:  Declare a string with varying length
+instruction:  Declare a string with varying length in PL/1.

 input: